 Freshly grate parmesan, asiago, or romano cheese for your Italian food tour night or to add to soups, garlic bread, or dips.

-Your shredding disc makes quick work of a head of cabbage for coleslaw, homemade sauerkraut, and more.
+Your shredding disc can shred cabbage quickly for coleslaw, homemade sauerkraut, and more.
 Try refreshing fish tacos with watermelon slaw for a taste of summer.
 Choose a coarse or thin shred to fine-tune your recipes.
 You can also use your food processor to shred brussel sprouts quickly and easily.

 Don’t throw away the stalks of your broccoli!
 Instead, shred them in your food processor for a crunchy addition to salads or a healthy broccoli slaw.

-Slice root veggies and fry or bake for amazing fresh chips or use sliced white or yellow potatoes for a delicious au gratin.
+Slice potatoes and other root veggies and fry or bake for amazing fresh chips or use sliced white or yellow potatoes for a delicious au gratin.
 The KitchenAid® 9 Cup Food Processor comes with a reversible slicing/shredding disc so you can quickly transition from shredding to slicing by flipping the slicing side of the disc upward.

-Level up your charcuterie by slicing meats just before serving.
+Level up your charcuterie board by slicing meats just before serving.
 Slice just the amount of pepperoni you need for your pizza and marvel at the flavor.